miklevin/Pipulate.com/software.md

 #### What Do You Do With a Database of Pages?

-What kind of investigations? have you not read this page?
-Let's extract the title tags, create a Pandas DataFrame, save the URLs plus title tags as an Excel document and push it to Google Sheets… duhhh
+What kind of investigations?
+Let's extract the title tags, create a Pandas DataFrame, save the URLs plus title tags as an Excel document and push it to Google Sheets.

 We begin with just an Excel file.
 It's pretty much the exact same process as saving a csv, but it gives you a tiny bit of default formatting, making the